Amy Beach: Widowhood, years in Europe

+February 14, 1913.
+Marcella Craft & Amy Beach.
+Photographer: H. Wiedenmann, Munich.

 Beach's husband died in June 1910 (the couple had been childless) and her mother 7 months later.
 Her father, Charles Cheney, had died in 1895.
 Beach felt unable to work for a while.
 She went to Europe in hopes of recovering there.
 In Europe she changed her name to "Amy Beach".
 She travelled together with Marcella (Marcia) Craft, an American soprano who was "prima donna of the Berlin Royal Opera."
 Beach's first year in Europe "was of almost entire rest."
 In 1912 she gradually resumed giving concerts, Her European debut was in Dresden, October 1912, playing her violin and piano sonata with violinist "Dr. Bülau," to favorable reviews.

 In Munich in January 1913, she gave a concert, again with her violin sonata, but with three sets of songs: two of her own and one by Brahms, and solo piano music by Bach, Beethoven, and Brahms.
 Two critics were rather unfavorable, one calling Beach's songs "kitschy."
 She was unfazed, saying the audience was "large and very enthusiastic."
 Demand arose for sheet music of Beach's songs and solo piano pieces, beyond the supply that Beach's publisher Arthur P. Schmidt had available for German music stores.
 Later In January, still in Munich, she performed in her Piano Quintet; a critic praised her composing, which he did not like all that well, more than her playing.
 In a further concert in Breslau, only three of Beach's songs were on the program, fewer than in Munich.

 In November–December 1913 she played the solo part in her Piano Concerto with orchestras in Leipzig, Hamburg, and Berlin.
 Her Gaelic Symphony was also performed in Hamburg and Leipzig.
 A Hamburg critic wrote "we have before us undeniably a possessor of musical gifts of the highest kind; a musical nature touched with genius."
 She was greeted as the first American woman "able to compose music of a European quality of excellence."